Balthazar (magus): Blackface controversy and traditional iconic representation

 Many traditionally Christian countries stage pageants that include roles for the three wise men.
-In mainland European countries it is customary for Balthazar, based on Saint Bede's description of him, to be portrayed by a person in blackface.
-In a tradition dating from the Middle Ages dark skinned people were described as bringers of gold.
-In the 21st century, a number of campaigns in Spain pushed for a black person to play Balthazar rather than a person in blackface, which potentially goes against the tradition that local city councillors play the role.
+In some European countries it is customary for Balthazar to be portrayed by a man in blackface.
+In the 21st century, as modern immigration increased the Sub-Saharan African population, a number of campaigns in Spain pushed for an actual black person to play Balthazar, which potentially goes against the tradition that local city councillors play the role.

-Since King Balthazar, in traditional pictorial representations from the Late Middle Ages, is represented as a black person (as an integrating or cosmopolitan graphic symbol, in the tradition that the "wise men" or "magi" who worshipped Jesus in Bethlehem represented the peoples of the whole world), fitting in with this traditional icon motivated his representation in the cavalcades of Three Wise Men by a person made up in black.
+Since King Balthazar, in traditional pictorial representations from the Late Middle Ages, is often represented as a black person (as an integrating or cosmopolitan graphic symbol, in the tradition that the "wise men" or "magi" who worshipped Jesus in Bethlehem represented the peoples of the whole world), fitting in with this traditional icon motivated his representation in the cavalcades of Three Wise Men by a person made up in black.
 In many Spanish towns that custom continues, while others now ask a prominent resident of African descent to take on this role in the cavalcades.